aurumz-rgb/gAIn/README.md

 **Triggered when:**
 - The LLM fails to return a valid confidence value (e.g., formatting or JSON parsing errors)

-**Logic:**
+**Screener Logic:**
+- The system analyzes the users input **Inclusions and Exclusions critiera** and matches with the paper's full-text and determines the confidence level.

+**Extractor Logic:**
-- The system analyzes the text for **academic and methodological indicators**, such as:
+- The system analyzes **Extracted data** with the paper's full-text and determines the confidence level.
-  - “randomized trial”
-  - “methodology”
-  - “results”
-  - “statistical analysis”
-- A probability score is assigned based on the presence and density of these indicators

 **Rationale:**
 This tier offers a best-effort estimate derived from text structure rather than semantic certainty.